NITDgpOS/SecureSnaps/README.md

 ---| Temp
 ```

-##Process flow:
+## Process flow:
-###Agenda for Phase-I [23rd Jan 2017 - 15th Feb 2017]
+### Agenda for Phase-II [1st April 2017 - 30th April 2017]

-* write a python script which opens an image file (say, filename: file1.jpeg) and then save it as file1_enc.jpeg in
-the `Enc` directory as file1_enc.jpeg
-* Take a string input and convert it into an integer array as mentioned in the paper (will be shared with only a few)
-* Save the Height and Width of the image in H and W named variables respectively.
-* Encoding is easier than Decoding, as Decoding involves recursion and recursion stack depth is finite.
+* As the skeleton for the encryption process is ready, all that is left is automation through the use of key tuples
+* After this we check the degree of chaos of the algorithm